qiskit-community/qiskit-textbook/documentation/ch-quantum-hardware/calibrating-qubits-openpulse.rst

                                                                         # warning: this will change in a future release
     print(f"Qubit {qubit} has an estimated frequency of {center_frequency_Hz / GHz} GHz.")

+    # scale factor to remove factors of 10 from the data
+    scale_factor = 1e-14

     # We will sweep 40 MHz around the estimated frequency
     frequency_span_Hz = 40 * MHz
     # in steps of 1 MHz.